PSPC-SPAC-buyandsell/von_anchor/docs/source/design/anchors.rst

 Its ``get_schema()`` and ``get_cred_def()`` methods retrieve schema and credential definitions the ledger.
 Typically the result comes from its cache; if it goes to the ledger, the implementation populates the applicable cache before returning.

+Its ``encrypt()`` and ``decrypt()`` methods delegate to indy-sdk to encrypt, anonymously or with (proof-of-origin) authentication, for itself or another anchor owning an input DID.
+The actuator packs encrypted values into JWTs for agent-to-agent communications.

 The ``get_txn()`` method returns a distributed ledger transaction's content by sequence number.

 The ``reseed()`` method updates the private signing and public verification key in anchor's the wallet and its corresponding nym on the ledger as per the following illustration.